idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 ### SDL Trados Studio

-SDL Trados Studio files and packages are well supported in CafeTran.
+SDL Trados Studio files and packages are very well supported in CafeTran.

+CafeTran Espresso can also import SDLTM translation memories and SDLTB termbases, which are converted into the TMX format.

 In addition to the general notes above, please consider the following **known limitations**:

-- Studio termbases (SDLTB) require external conversion prior to import (see below).
 - Tags at the start of the source segment cannot be moved around in the target segment.
 - Trados Comments are shown as Notes in CT and CT Notes are imported as Comments in SDL Trados Studio (but do not get the levels FYI, Warning, and Error).
 In CT, segments with Notes/Comments have a leading and an ending tag.
 This is normal.
 - Alternative translations work for the current session only in Studio projects.
 If they interfere with SDL Trados, you can try removing them via Task > Remove alternative translations in CafeTran.